 Sears' first televisions appeared in stores in December 1948.
 This black & white Silvertone set featured a mahogany veneer cabinet, AM radio receiver and "BIG 10-inch picture tube."

 In June 1954, Sears stores started displaying a prototype color television.
 These were for display purposes only and not for sale.
 The first color sets were sold in the spring of 1957.
 One might expect that such a momentous endeavor would have been promoted with a great deal of hoopla.
 Not so.
-Apparently, contemporary newspaper ads did not even include a photo or drawing of any color set or sets.
-There was only a small "come in and see" text block.
+Apparently, contemporary newspaper ads did not even include a photo or drawing of any Sears color set or sets.
+There was only this modest "come in and see" text block.

 J.C.
 Penney's first colo sets were in stores by December 1963.
 The Penncrest Color Consolette, seen above, was being sold in late 1964.
 This was a so-called "all-channel" television, which received both VHF (very high frequency) and UHF (ultra high frequency) channels.
 Note: VHF channels ranged from 2 to 13 with those of the UHF band running from 14 to 83.
 BTW, there was no "channel 1."